 The WMSC regulations separate earth disturbing activities into four (4) types of site development:

-1. Site developement for subdivisions, commercial developments and industrial developments
+1. Site development for subdivisions, commercial developments, and industrial developments

-2. Site development for single commercial or industrial buildings, including additions and accesory buildings.
+2. Site development for single commercial or industrial buildings, including additions and accessory buildings.

-3. Construction of residential homes that are located in approved subdivisions and residential homes on single lots of any size, including additions and accesory buildings
+3. Construction of residential homes that are located in approved subdivisions and residential homes on single lots of any size, including additions and accessory buildings

-4. Cut, fill or grading on existing parcel (s) or lot (s).
+4. Cut, fill or grading on the existing parcel (s) or lot (s).

-The WMSC regulations are administered by the City Engineer/Public Works Director, Nate Clayton, and he will enforce thse regulations and issue such notices and orders as may be necessary.
+The WMSC regulations are administered and enforced by the City Engineer.
 The Board of Zoning Appeals will manage the appeals process in accordance with section 1131.01 of the Milford Zoning Ordinance.